-Note that the submitter's name, the form, your organization name, a staff name, and your website were all automatically filled in with the correct information when the email was sent.
+Note that the submitter's name, the project, your organization name, a staff person's name, and your website are all automatically filled in with the correct information when the email is sent.

 7. Here is a list of valid placeholder tags:

-[SubmissionGuid] - This is a Globally Unique Identifier that should be used by programmers only.
+[SubmissionGuid] This is a Globally Unique Identifier used by programmers

-[AwardAmount] - The amount in the last Funds transaction for submitter.
+[AwardAmount] The amount of the submitter's last Funds transaction

 8. Click Save Template.